tobylockers/decks/README.md

 # **decks**

-Completed for a practice coursework project for Year 10 Computer Science, **decks** is a simple terminal-based card game for two players including a set of rules, an intergrated scoreboard and user verification.
+Completed for a Computer Science practice coursework project, **decks** is a simple terminal-based card game for two players including a set of rules, an intergrated scoreboard and user verification.

 A standard game follows this logic: